-An artist like Brewer, with a love of history and historical architecture, might have agreed with the critics of Pierrot Lunaire.
-Certainly, his patrons would not warm to the idea of tearing down what the ages had passed on to us.
+An artist like Brewer, with a love of history and historical architecture, might have agreed with the critics of Pierrot lunaire.
+Certainly, his patrons would not warm to the idea of tearing down what the ages had passed on as a legacy.
 (Except for "Barnard Castle," remarkably, Brewer is not known to have done etchings of the many well-visited medieval ruins in Britain.)
 Other young artists might have welcomed a violent new beginning, but as a member of a family that included the editor of Henry VIII's letters, an architectural historian, a church organist, and the polymath author of Brewer’s Dictionary of Phrase and Fable, Brewer would have anticipated the onset of a destructive war with deep trepidation.